Lawrence, D. H. The Bad Side of Books. New York Review Books (Geoff Dyer ed), New York, 2019. NF?12/20.

 …into (a Sicilian) lyricism suddenly crept the serpent.
 It was a lovely morning, still early.
 I heard a noise on the stairs from the lower terrace, and went to look.
 M— on the stairs, looking up at me with a frightened face.

 Magnus wrote an expose and criticism of life in the French Foreign Legion, and was a model for one of Lawrence’s fictional characters.
-But here he is pitilessly deconstructed and exposed as a poser, deadbeat, and literary loser, and then he commits suicide because of unpaid debts.
+But here he is pitilessly deconstructed and exposed as a poser, deadbeat, and literary loser.
+Then Magnus commits suicide because of unpaid debts.
 Lawrence went to a lot of time and trouble to trash this minor and pathetic fellow writer, and became even better known for doing it.

 A great traveller but consistent critic of American art and culture, Lawrence in discussing the United States says: